bastronaut/multi-armedbandit_backend/README.md

 var url = 'mongodb://localhost:27017/databasename';
 ```

 Entry is in app.js.
-Exposes three endpoints:
+Exposes four endpoints:

 1. /getStatistics:
 Will fetch and return the colors from the db and their respective number of clicks and views.
-Will calculate the average conversion for each color, perform the multi-armed bandit algorithm based on the results and update the db to reflect the pageview.
+Will calculate the average conversion for each color.

 2. /updateClickCount/<colorvalue>
 Called whenever a button was clicked to update the click count for the respective color.

 3. /reinitialize
 resets the database values, works for initializing.
 Will insert three colors, all with 0 views and 0 clicks.

+4. /getColor
+Perform the multi-armed bandit algorithm based on the results and update the db to reflect the pageview.